 7th November 2018

-On arrival at either our Hampshire clinic, just outside of Portsmouth, you will be asked to fill out a health questionnaire.
-This will take around 5-10 minutes to complete.
-The questionnaire is completely confidential and provides us with essential information about your health and any medication that might affect your suitability for a surgical procedure.
-An online version of this form may be emailed to you in advance of the day.
+Prior to your consultation, you will be asked to fill out an online health questionnaire.
+This takes around 5-10 minutes to complete.
+The questionnaire is completely confidential and provides Dr Ball with essential information about your health and any medication that might affect your suitability for a surgical procedure.
+A paper version of this questionnaire can be sent to you by post if required.

-Questions that we will wish to discuss in advance are:
+Questions that we will wish to discuss during your consultation include:

 - When did you first notice your hair loss?

 - Is your hair loss continuing?

 - Do you have a family history of hair loss?